jjamssens/Active-Directory-and-Powershell/README.md

   This step was critical as it allowed me to test user accounts, group policies, and permissions from a realistic client perspective.

-4. Active Directory & PowerShell Scripts
+Active Directory & PowerShell Scripts:

   The /scripts directory in this repository contains the PowerShell scripts I created to manage Active Directory objects.
 Each script is commented to explain its purpose.

   Below is a breakdown of what these scripts do: